Gums & Resins

 A considerable amount of essential oils are contained in oleoresins in addition to the resinous materials.
 Thus, they are often liquid in nature.
 They have a distinct aroma and flavor.
 Among the oleoresins we find the turpentines, balsams and elemis.
 There is only a very slight distinction between these groups and often a confusion of names.

-These are oleoresins that are obtained almost exclusively from coniferous trees.
+These are oleoresins that had been obtained almost exclusively from coniferous trees prior to a general switch to petroleum distillates.
 They are viscous, honey like liquids or soft and brittle solids.
 The resin is secreted and stored in ducts near the cambium layer and exudes naturally as a soft, sticky substance, often called pitch.
 For commercial use crude turpentine is obtained by tapping the trees.
 On distillation turpentines yield the essential oil or spirits of turpentine, and rosin, both of which are useful products around which an important industry had been built in the 20th Century.
 The turpentine or navel-stores industry was one of the oldest of the forest industries.
 The Trojans and Greeks were familiar with pitch and its uses, and it is mentioned in the Bible.
 The industry was valued at 35-40 million US dollars annually by the mid 20th Century.
 The United States led in production with over half of the total output.
-Turpentine and rosin are also produced in Europe and India and Vietnam.
+Turpentine and rosin were also produced in Europe and India and Vietnam.

 <bot400> Turpentine from Longleaf Yellow Pine, Pinus australis Michx. f.(= palustris Mill.)., in Florida